 What is a mammogram?

-A mammogram uses X-rays to check for changes in breast tissue.
+A mammogram is an examination that uses X-rays to create images of breast tissue.
 It’s a breast cancer screening tool, checking for cancerous or pre-cancerous cells before symptoms develop, when the cancer is easier to treat.
+Clinical trials have proved that screening mammograms save lives from breast cancer.

 We also use mammograms to diagnose breast cancer in people who have symptoms, such as a lump, or who had abnormal results on a screening mammogram.
 Screening and diagnostic mammograms both use ionizing radiation to produce pictures of breast tissue.